fr0m/background/README.md

 		- Type : [String](http://api.jquery.com/Types/#String) or [PlainObject](http://api.jquery.com/Types/#PlainObject)
 		- Default : None
 		- Values : URL of an image or URL return in JSON format or string in JSON format
-		- define the background and how it will change by time
+		- define the background and how it will change by time, it's not required if background-image is set in stylesheet
 	- **horizontal**
 		- Type : [String](http://api.jquery.com/Types/#String)
 		- Default : "50%"